bsandmann/blocktrust.CredentialWorkflow/docs/Actions/DeactivateDidAction.md

 When executed, the DeactivateDID action:

 1. Connects to the specified DID registrar
-2. Authenticates using the master key secret (if provided)
-3. Creates and submits a deactivation transaction to the blockchain
+2. Creates and submits a deactivation transaction to the blockchain
-4. Returns the status of the deactivation operation
+3. Returns the status of the deactivation operation

 ## Technical Notes